Aleksandar15/Cars-Club-backend-reminders/README.md

  - A good possibility would be to have a User Profile Picture that they may change it from this section.
    - Edit password may be cool feature to have: but I must think about the security of such an action.
 (May write a list of options sometimes soon.)
      - A confirmation code may be sent to e-mail or phone number
+     - Slight issue may be the speed of which the server & the free services will deliver those codes